This section describes how to adapt Garbage-First garbage collector (G1 GC) behavior in case it does not meet your requirements.

 G1 is designed to provide good overall performance without the need to specify additional options.
 However, there are cases when the default heuristics or default configurations for them provide suboptimal results.
 This section gives some guidelines about diagnosing and improving in these cases.
 This guide describes only the possibilities that G1 provides to improve garbage collector performance in a selected metric, when given a set application.
 On a case-by-case basis, application-level optimizations could be more effective than trying to tune the VM to perform better, for example, by avoiding some problematic situations by less long-lived objects altogether.

--Xlog:gc*=debug.
+-Xlog:gc*=debug option and then refine the output from that if necessary.
 The log provides a detailed overview during and outside the pauses about garbage collection activity.
 This includes the type of collection and a breakdown of time spent in particular phases of the pause.

 The following subsections explore some common performance issues.